CGAL/cgal/Manual_tools/scripts/generate_reference_manual/readme.txt

 *************************

 generate_reference_manual automatically generates (most of) the Reference Manual of a CGAL package.
 It runs Doxygen to generate a Latex documentation from C++ source code, then converts it to CGAL Manual format.
 If the C++ source code is commented, this tool generates the whole Reference Manual of the package (except the introduction page).
-If not, it generates a raw latex documentation that you have to complete manually.
+If not, it generates a skeleton of the latex documentation that you have to complete manually.

-Note that this tool adds or updates automatic documentation and does *not* remove the documentation manually written.
-Tags %START-AUTO and %END-AUTO clearly deliminate the automatic documentation.

 Installation: